 We’re saving one of the world’s largest and most endangered animals.

-North Atlantic right whales migrate in waters along the east coast of North America, one of the most industrialized areas of ocean in the world.
-During this journey they face two main threats to their survival, both as a result of human activities: vessel strikes and entanglement in fishing gear.
-Vessel strikes are often a death sentence for right whales, killing them within days of injury.
-Entanglement, on the other hand, leads to a slow and painful death that can last for months.
-Struggling under the weight of fishing gear, entangled right whales suffer from chronic stress, physical pain, and the inability to move freely, leading to decreased reproduction rates.
+North Atlantic right whales migrate along the east coast of North America, coming into contact with two main threats: vessel strikes and entanglement in fishing gear.
+While vessel strikes are often a death sentence, killing the whale within days of injury, entanglements can lead to a slow and painful death.
+Entangled whales suffer from chronic stress and physical pain leading to decreased reproduction rates.

-Through education, advocacy, and grassroots engagement, IFAW has initiated a multifaceted campaign in the U.S. and Canada to drive public awareness and push for regulatory change.
-We are also working collaboratively alongside industry to promote innovative solutions to save right whales.
+Through education, advocacy, and grassroots engagement, IFAW has initiated a multifaceted campaign in the U.S. and Canada to drive public awareness, push for regulatory change, and promote innovative solutions to save North Atlantic right whales.

-Promising new technologies that aim to decrease the risk of right whale entanglement include ropeless fishing – the deployment of gear without fixed vertical buoy ropes in the water column – which has the potential to dramatically reduce or eliminate right whale entanglements entirely, while allowing fishermen to continue their livelihoods.
+New technologies that aim to decrease right whale entanglement include ropeless fishing gear – the deployment of gear without fixed vertical buoy ropes in the water column – that could dramatically reduce or eliminate right whale entanglements, while allowing fishermen to continue their livelihoods.

-At IFAW we are working in direct collaboration with fishermen to increase critical at-sea pilot testing of ropeless fishing gear technologies.
-Through policy and advocacy initiatives, we are seeking funding through bipartisan legislation, such as the SAVE Right Whales Act, to support the much needed research, development, and implementation of real solutions that can both maintain a sustainable fishery and protect right whales.
+IFAW is working directly with fishermen to advance pilot testing of ropeless gear.
+Through policy and advocacy initiatives, we are pursuing legislation that would fund the research, development, and implementation of solutions that protect right whales while maintaining a sustainable fishery.

-We are also promoting “whale-safe” seafood and pursuing a certification program that will create a marketplace for sustainably caught lobster that is harvested in gear that does not harm right whales.
+We are also promoting “whale-safe” seafood and pursuing a certification program that will create a marketplace for lobster that is harvested in gear that does not harm right whales.

-And, we have our own hands-on response team, Marine Mammal Rescue Team, that is ready to intervene in case a whale is spotted entangled or in poor health.
+And, we have our own hands-on response team, the Marine Mammal Rescue and Research Team, that is ready to intervene when a whale is observed entangled or in poor health.